 LASIK also does not prevent the onset of cataracts, which occur later in life.
 The normally clear lens starts to cloud, causing blurry vision, dull colors and other visual symptoms.
 Nearly everyone develops cataracts if they live long enough.

 Just as LASIK doesn’t play a role in the development or prevention of conditions like cataracts or presbyopia, it does not affect a person’s ability to have those visual conditions treated.
-LASIK doesn’t prevent a person from having a corneal inlay like the Kamra inlay placed to correct presbyopia, or cataract surgery to remove and replace the clouded lens.
+LASIK doesn’t prevent a person from having treatment for presbyopia, or cataract surgery to remove and replace the clouded lens.

 For more information about typical LASIK outcomes, please request a consultation with Dr. Kornmehl by calling 1-877-870-2010 or emailing Kornmehl Laser Eye Associates today.